Vntn10/Vntn10/README.md

 - 👋 Hi, I’m @Vntn10
-- 👀 I’m interested in cybesecurity
+- 👀 I’m interested in cybesecurity/engineering.
 - 🌱 I’m currently learning.
 - 📫 How to reach me -> only here